1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)

-As I didn't get the plastic height gauge from Anycubic with my printer, I used the bigger one of those two-sided open ended wrenches.
-Check the parts that came with your printer, maybe you got the gauge shown in the following picture.
+Therefore you can either use the ABL height gauge which sometimes comes with the printer or you can use the bigger one of the two-sided open ended wrench that comes in the toolset.
+The following picture shows the height gauge that sometimes comes with the printer - if you don't have it and don't want to use the mentioned wrench, you can download [the gcode file](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312) from Anycubic's support page and print it.

 ![ABL height gauge](../assets/images/abl-gauge_web.jpg)

-If you didn't get this tool, you can also print yourself one: [ABL height gauge](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312).

 See the expandable textbox below for further instructions.